utah-explainability/utah-explainability.github.io/index.md

 4. [Practical Deep Learning for Coders by Fast.ai](https://course.fast.ai/) (3: Neural net foundations; 5: From-scratch model, 13: Backpropagation & MLP, 14: Backpropagation)

+5. [Getting started with NLP for absolute beginners](https://www.kaggle.com/code/jhoward/getting-started-with-nlp-for-absolute-beginners) is good to familiarize yourself a bit with NLP.
+During the semester we will use [huggingface](https://huggingface.co/course)

 </details>
 <br/>